WesleyCh3n/NTUBME-Autograde/README.md

 You can walk through `autograde-Makefile` to have the overview of whole concept.

-`score.py` is the main code to generate score.
+`score.py` is the main code to grade student score.

 `gtest.cpp` is the Google Test code.